DataDog/documentation/content/en/agent/guide/agent-5-kubernetes-basic-agent-usage.md

 * Visualize and monitor Kubernetes states
 * Be notified about Kubernetes failovers and events.

 For Kubernetes, it's recommended to run the [Agent in a DaemonSet][1].
-We have created a [Docker image][2] with both the Docker and the Kubernetes integrations enabled.
+A [Docker image][2] is available with both the Docker and the Kubernetes integrations enabled.

 You can also just [run the Datadog Agent on your host][3] and configure it to gather your Kubernetes metrics.